Table of Contents

 plugin file in statements such as INSTALL

-and UNINSTALL
+PLUGIN and UNINSTALL

-.
+PLUGIN.
 This file is located in the directory named

-by the plugin_dir
+by the plugin_dir system

 variable.
-If the library name is NULL
+If the library name is NULL, the

 plugin is compiled in and cannot be uninstalled with

-UNINSTALL PLUGIN
+UNINSTALL PLUGIN.

-indicates the plugin
+PLUGIN_LIBRARY_VERSION indicates the plugin

 API interface version.

-names the plugin author.
+PLUGIN_AUTHOR names the plugin author.

-provides a short
+PLUGIN_DESCRIPTION provides a short

 description of the plugin.

-indicates how the plugin is
+PLUGIN_LICENSE indicates how the plugin is

-licensed; for example, GPL
+licensed; for example, GPL.
+This column was

 added in MySQL 5.1.12.